SergioAmadorLorente/Convivia-Frontend/README.md

 - "Luis checks his Karma and sees that he needs to collaborate more to level up."

 ## License

-This project is licensed under the Apache License 2.0.
+This project is provided for educational, research, and portfolio purposes only.

+Commercial use, redistribution, sublicensing, selling, hosting as a service, or creating commercial derivative works is prohibited without the prior written permission of the author.

-See the `LICENSE` file for more details.
+See the LICENSE file for more information.